VFPC/VFPC/README.md

 - `OK!` - All checks passed but one or more warnings were generated.
 This generally occurs in cases where the SRD contains ambiguous notes, which can't be coded for automatic interpretation.

 ### Red - Fail
+- `CHK` - Some kind of syntax error (Bad characters in route, Invalid step climb instruction, etc.)
 - `SID` - Assigned SID is invalid for some reason.
 (Not Found, Bad Suffix, Mismatch with Route, etc.)
-- `ENG` - Engine type is invalid for this SID/route.
 - `DST` - Filed destination is invalid for this SID.
+- `XPT` - Exit point is not valid for route.
 - `RTE` - Filed route is invalid for some reason.
 - `LVL` - Filed altitude is outside of the allocated altitude block for this route.
 - `OER` - Filed altitude is in violation of the Odd/Even altitude requirement for this route.
 - `SUF` - Assigned SID suffix is banned for this route.
+- `ENG` - Engine type is invalid for this SID/route.
 - `RST` - Assigned SID (and suffix) is invalid for this aircraft type and/or for the current day and time.
-- `CHK` - Some kind of syntax error (Bad characters in route, Invalid step climb instruction, etc.)
 - `BAN` - Route has ban attached.
 This can be for one of 2 reasons
     - Failed Restriction
         - In cases where a destination restriction would cause the filed route to be ignored entirely (e.g. M145 filed by a non-Dublin inbound), a banned form of the route is provided, without the destination requirement.
 This allows the restriction to be displayed correctly.
 Alternative routes are also displayed.